 The system involves the patient, the application, and the physicians.
 The application must periodically collect sensor data from the smartphone while the patient is driving.
-Once the drive is completed, the application processes the raw data, which is sent to an external data storage platform.
+Once the drive is completed, the application processes the raw data, which is sent to Damoov's DataHub.
 The processed data will be accessible through the physician's device or, in dire circumstances, relayed to the DMV as a CSV file.